 Baby guinea pigs over four weeks old can eat blueberries in small amounts.
 Introduce fruit to young guinea pigs slowly as their body is still adapting and may be more sensitive to sugar than adults.

-Blueberries have some excellent nutrients, but the bulk of a young guinea pig’s produce should be leafy vegetables like parsley and kale.
 These greens have high levels of calcium and Vitamin C, which are essential for a baby guinea pig’s growth and development.

 Can Guinea Pigs Eat Blueberry Leaves?